-Everything about Chateau Angelus St. Emilion, Premier Cru Classe A, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Angelus St. Emilion, with wine tasting notes and wine-with-food pairing tips.
+Learn all the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Angelus History, Overview

-Skipping ahead a few hundred years, Catherine de Bouard de Laforest began living at a St. Emilion property known as Chateau Mazerat at the close of the 18th century.
-The true birth of what we know of as Chateau Angelus begins in 1909 when Maurice de Bouard de La Forest inherited the vineyard owned by his ancestor.
-In 1921, Maurice de Bouard de La Forest purchased a 3.5 hectare parcel of vines known as L’Angelus and the estate was born.
+They arrived in St. Emilion in 1910, which marks the true birth of what we know of as Chateau Angelus today.
+That is the year Maurice de Bouard de La Forest inherited Chateau Mazerat, which was owned by the Souffrain family, who had possessed the property since the 18th century.
+In 1922, Elisabeth Bouchet, the second wife of Maurice de Bouard de La Forest purchased a 3.5-hectare parcel of vines known as Clos L’Angelus and the estate was born.

-Chateau Angelus earned its name from a common, everyday event.
-On a daily basis, the people working their Bordeaux vineyards heard the sound of the bells from three local churches.
-That sound inspired the now famous name of the chateau as well as the logo and the sculpture of the logo that appears in the backyard of the property.
+Chateau Angelus takes its name from a common, everyday event.
+On a daily basis, the people working their vineyards heard sounds of bells from three local churches.
+That sound inspired the now-famous name of the chateau as well as the logo and the sculpture of the logo that appears in the backyard of the property.

 Chateau Angelus The Modern Age